nana-4/materia-theme/HACKING.md

 4. Run `./render-assets.sh` or `./render-assets-dark.sh` to render the PNG assets.

-  > Note: Inkscape is required to run the scripts.
+  > Note: Inkscape must be installed to run the scripts.

   - for gtk2: